alamuk/tsc-in-react/README.md

 # React Type = for jsx type =
 ### For Children Props:
 1. type ReactNode
-2. type PropsWithChildren<generic> // generic type. // connect with prop type
+2. type PropsWithChildren<generic> // generic type. // connect with a prop type
 3. type FC = means functional component type. it is also a generic type. use with => arrow function. // connect with prop type

 * for children = ReactNode type.
 * we need to: import { type ReactNode } from 'react';
 * use case: children: ReactNode;
-  alternative way :  type courseGoalProps = PropsWithChildren<{title: string}>
+  alternative way: type courseGoalProps = PropsWithChildren<{title: string}>
 * here we can use PropsWithChildren type by importing it from react.
 * also it is a generic type where we can specify its type we are using <{title: string}>
 * means = it is a object type and inside it we have title which is string type.